 Appalachian State University Orchestral Studies

-The Appalachian Symphony Orchestra Program includes the Appalachian Symphony Orchestra and the Appalachian Opera Orchestra.
+The Appalachian Symphony Orchestra performs symphony repertoire and lyrical repertoire as the Appalachian Opera Orchestra.
 Dr. Mélisse Brunet (firstname.lastname@example.org) is the conductor and Director of Orchestral Activities.

 Appalachian Symphony Orchestra

 The Appalachian Symphony Orchestra is the cornerstone orchestral ensemble at the Hayes School of Music and is led by our mission statement: Making Magic, Changing Lives, Forging Opportunity.
 Students in the ensemble give compelling, vital performances of repertoire that stretches from the baroque to today's living composers.
 We believe in the fundamental principle that making music is a social, essentially human endeavor.
 Our performances and rehearsal process are notable for combining generosity of spirit and irrepressible enthusiasm with intellectual curiosity, contemplation and global awareness.